NimbleArchitect/kubectl-ice/README.md

 * Pods can be filtered using their priority and priorityClassName
 * Most sub commands utilize aliases meaning less typing (eg command and cmd are the same)
 * Easily view securityContext details and POSIX capabilities
+* Use the show-namespace flag to output the pods namespace

 # Installation